Alab-NII/onecommon/webapp/README.md

-# Web Application for ONECOMMON Corpus
+# Web Application for OneCommon Corpus

 This is the repository of the web application which is convenient for dealing with OneCommon corpus.